Sense-of-Right-Alliance/GGJ2017/rooms.md

- - Cabins
+ - Cabins -
- - Dining Room
+ - Dining Room - has the Tycoon in it- Has wine in it
- - Rec Room
+ - Rec Room - has the Critic in it -
- - Swimming Pool Deck
- - Side Decks
- - Pool Locker Room
- - Toilet
- - Ballroom
+ - Ballroom - has Hat in it
- - Bridge
+ - Art Gallery - has the Trendsetter in it - has Modern Art in it
- - Engine Room
+ - Hallway
- - Cleaning Closet
+ - Closet - Has toy in it
+ - Casino - has the Politician in it -